Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 > *Hi AP*
 >
-> *As I am sure you are aware we have major challenges with providing insights to leaders within the business.*
+> *As I am sure you are aware we have major challenges with [brief description of the challenge].*
 >
 > *We are running a workshop to develop a strong problem statement and work out how to kick off an initiative to improve the situation.*
 > *You will see an invitation to a video call in your inbox soon.*